Sonoma Valley & North Bay Fire Recovery

 The Post-Fire Landscape

-Though at first sight a blackened landscape can look badly damaged, look closely, now that a year has passed.
-Native grasses and flowers thrive in a burned landscape, and were seen in profusion after the first rains.
+Though at first sight a blackened landscape can look badly damaged, look closely after a little time has passed.
+Native grasses and flowers thrive in a burned landscape, and were seen in profusion after the first rains in 2017.
 The truth is, wildfire can be ecologically beneficial to California landscapes, especially when it’s a cooler fire that burns through the understory (the layer of vegetation beneath the main canopy of a forest), leaving a black ash on the ground.
-White ash, by contrast, indicates a very hot fire that may have killed the seed bank – but even hot fires don’t kill certain fire-adapted species such as those in chaparral.
+White ash, by contrast, indicates a very hot fire that may have killed the seed bank—but even hot fires don’t kill certain fire-adapted species such as those in chaparral.

-In most cases, once man-made debris and ash are removed from a burn site, the land will heal itself in time.
-In many cases, and on most of any given property, the best thing to do will often be nothing.
+In most cases, once toxic ash and debris from human-made structures is removed from a burn site, the land will heal itself quickly.
+In some cases, and on most of any given property, the best thing to do is nothing—just stand back and let the land heal.

-Look for wildflowers to grow in great profusion for the next few years, including the “fire followers” that only appear after fire.
+Look for wildflowers to grow in great profusion after fires, including the “fire followers” that only appear after fire.
 Also watch for rare species such as spotted owls, which take advantage of burned landscapes.

 Burned Tree Care

 Even badly scarred native trees and large shrubs can recover over time, sometimes by re-sprouting at the base.
 Unless a blackened branch or tree would damage people or property if it fell, leave it in place until spring leaf-out, when it will be clear how much of it is dead.
 Meanwhile, even trees that are completely dead are still important as habitat, and their roots still hold soil in place and prevent erosion.

-This excellent guide from the University of California provides specifics on how to assess and respond to damage to burned oak trees.
+This guide from the University of California provides specifics on how to assess and respond to damage to burned oak trees.
 Consult with an arborist if you think a large tree poses a danger and must be removed.
 Otherwise leave them be.

 Steep burned hillsides can be unstable in heavy rains, increasing the risk of landsides.
 To avoid this outcome, use wattles as described above to keep soil from moving downhill and entering storm drains, culverts and creeks.